quacksouls/lyf/doc/organize.md

 Note two points.
 First, the elements of a set can be a mixture of data types.
 One element can be a string, another element a number, and a third can be a boolean.
-Second, you can chain multiple calls of the `.add()` method.
+Second, you can chain multiple calls of the method `add()`.

 ### Set deletion